Amazon

 It was truly gratifying to walk through my design rationale with leaders, particularly with the engineering team, because I constantly reminding myself that I need to make sure my design are feasible enough to build throughout the project.

-Amazon’s Leadership Principle #3: Invent & Simplify
+Learnings #1: Invent & Simplify

 During this journey, each time I introduced a design concept that seemed headed in the right direction, my manager and mentor consistently encouraged me to explore alternative approaches to simplify it.
 Whether it involved reducing the number of clicks or reducing the amount content overload presented to customers, they challenged me to think critically about enhancing the user experience.

-Design Process is Not so Linear
+Learnings #2: Design Process is Not so Linear

 In school I was instilled with the conventional design process, often depicted linearly as empathize, define, ideate, prototype, and test.
 While I wholeheartedly embraced and applied a similar methodology during my internship, I discovered that, when deeply immersed in the intricacies of my project, I frequently needed to backtrack from the research and conceptual design phases.